uditalias/injex/website/docs/basic-example.md

 ## The mail providers

-Now we are going to create 2 mail providers, `GoogleMailProvider` and `MicrosoftMailProvider` so we can send the mail message using GMAIL or MSN.
-Let's create 2 files inside the `src/providers/` folder.
+Now we will create two mail providers, `GoogleMailProvider` and `MicrosoftMailProvider`, so we can send the mail message using GMAIL or MSN.
+Let's start by creating two files inside the `src/providers/` folder.

 ```ts {4-6} title="src/providers/googleMailProvider.ts"
 import { define, singleton, alias } from "@injex/core";